madankalyan2211/Aarambh01/AWS_PERMISSIONS_SETUP.md

 1. Download the CSV file containing the access key ID and secret access key
 2. Save these credentials securely as they will be used to configure the AWS CLI

-## Alternative: Using IAM Roles (Recommended for Production)

-For production environments, it's recommended to use IAM roles instead of IAM users:

-### Step 1: Create an IAM Role
-1. In the IAM dashboard, click on "Roles" in the left sidebar
-2. Click "Create role"
-3. Select "AWS service" as the trusted entity
-4. Choose the service that will use this role (e.g., Elastic Beanstalk service or EC2)

-### Step 2: Attach Policies
-Attach the same policies as mentioned above:
-- `AWSElasticBeanstalkFullAccess`
-- `AmazonS3FullAccess`
-- `CloudWatchLogsFullAccess`
-- `AmazonEC2ContainerRegistryFullAccess`

-### Step 3: Name and Create Role
-1. Give your role a descriptive name (e.g., "AarambhDeploymentRole")
-2. Add a description
-3. Click "Create role"

 ## Configuring AWS CLI with Credentials

 After creating the IAM user, configure the AWS CLI with the credentials: